Optimal Estimation and Completion of Matrices with Biclustering Structures: Introduction

 \paragraph{Connection to the literature} If only a low rank constraint is imposed on the mean matrix $\theta$, then \eqref{eq:model} -- \eqref{eq:observed} becomes what is known in the literature as the matrix completion problem \cite{recht2010guaranteed}.
 An impressive list of algorithms and theories have been developed for this problem, including but not limited to \citep{candes2009exact,keshavan2009matrix,candes2010power,candes2010matrix,cai2010singular,keshavan2010matrix,recht2011simpler,koltchinskii2011nuclear}.
 In this paper, we investigate an alternative biclustering structural assumption for the matrix completion problem, which was first proposed by John Hartigan \cite{hartigan1972direct}.
 Note that a biclustering structure automatically implies low-rankness.
 However, if one applies a low rank matrix completion algorithm directly in the current setting, the resulting estimator suffers an inferior error bound to the minimax rate-optimal one.
 Thus, a full exploitation of the biclustering structure is necessary, which is the focus of the current paper.

 The results of our paper also imply rate-optimal estimation for sparse graphons.
-Previous results on graphon estimation include \cite{airoldi2013stochastic}, \cite{wolfe2013nonparametric}, \cite{olhede2014network}, \cite{choi2015co} and the references therein.
+Previous results on graphon estimation include \cite{airoldi2013stochastic,wolfe2013nonparametric,olhede2014network,borgs2015consistent,choi2015co} and the references therein.
 The minimax rates for dense graphon estimation were derived by \cite{gao2014rate}.
-During the time when this paper is written, we have become aware of an independent result on optimal sparse graphon estimation by \cite{klopp2015oracle}.
+During the time when this paper was written, we became aware of an independent result on optimal sparse graphon estimation by \cite{klopp2015oracle}.

+There are also an interesting line of works on biclustering \citep{flynn2012consistent,rohe2012co,choi2014co}.
+While these papers aim to recover the clustering structures of rows and columns, the goal of the current paper is to estimate the underlying mean matrix with optimal rates.

 \paragraph{Organization} After a brief introduction to notation, the rest of the paper is organized as follows.
 In Section \ref{sec:method}, we introduce the precise formulation of the problem and propose a constrained least squares estimator for the mean matrix $\theta$.
 In Section \ref{sec:theory}, we show that the proposed estimator leads to minimax optimal performance for both Gaussian and binary data.
 Section \ref{sec:ext} presents some extensions of our results to sparse graphon estimation and adaptation.
+Implementation and simulation results are given in Section \ref{sec:simulation}.
+In Section \ref{sec:discussion}, we discuss the key points of the paper and propose some open problems for future research.
 The proofs of the main results are laid out in Section \ref{sec:pf}, with some auxiliary results deferred to the appendix.